Meet YOLO26: next-gen vision AI.

 Notes

 TensorRT version compatibility is handled for workspace size and engine building.
-INT8 calibration requires a dataset and generates a calibration cache.
+On TensorRT 7-10, INT8 calibration uses an IInt8Calibrator over dataset and writes a calibration cache, while FP16/INT8 are enabled with builder flags.
+On TensorRT 11 these were removed in favor of strongly-typed networks, so reduced precision is baked into the ONNX with NVIDIA ModelOpt before building (FP16 AutoCast, INT8 explicit Q/DQ) by modelopt_quantize_onnx.
 Metadata is serialized and written to the engine file if provided.

 Raises